cloudkevin/picoCTF/README.md

 #### dont-use-client-side
 This is a lot like the hackthebox signup page.
 If you have a very basic understanding of JavaScript you'll be able to decode the 'algorithm' for the password verification.

+#### vault-door-1
+This challenge involves reading the Java source code and reverse engineering the algorithm being used to validate the password.